Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-Somehow like $\xEsc(t)$, this point represents the first point at the left of $\xHom(t)$ where the solution ``escapes'' (in a sense defined by the firewall function $\fff_0$ and the no-escape hull $\hullnoesc$) at a certain distance from $0_{\rr^n}$.
+Somehow like $\xEsc(t)$, this point represents the first point at the left of $\xHom(t)$ where the solution $u(x,t)$ ``escapes'' (in a sense defined by the firewall function $\fff_0$ and the no-escape hull $\hullnoesc$) at a certain distance from $m$.
 In the following, this point $\xesc(t)$ will be called the ``escape point'' (by contrast with the ``Escape point'' $\xEsc(t)$ defined before).
-According to the ``hull inequality'' \cref{hyp_for_def_xesc} and \cref{lem:esc_Esc} (``escape/Escape''), for all $t$ in $[0,+\infty)$,
+According to assumption \cref{hyp_xEsc_finite} and to the ``hull inequality'' \cref{hyp_for_def_xesc} and \cref{lem:esc_Esc} (``escape/Escape''), for every nonnegative time $t$,